AlexArellanoATX/bikesharing/README.md

 Here we can see the starting locations for all of the August bikesahre rides taken in New York.
 The more popular start locations are highlited by darker and larger circles on the map of New York City.

 ## Summary:
-Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.
+The key takeaways from this analysis are that most bikesharing trips occur on weekdays, with concentrations around work schedules.
+Bikeshare use is spread out more evenly during the day on weekends.
+Bike repair and maintenance should probably be done when usage is lowest- late nights up until dawn.
+More bike users are male and there are more subscribers than non-subscribed customers.

-LINK to TABLEAU PUBLIC STORY
+### LINK to TABLEAU PUBLIC STORY
 [link to dashboard](https://public.tableau.com/profile/alex.arellano7163#!/vizhome/NYCCitibikeAnalysisChallenge14/NYCCitibikeanalysis)